Indulge In Unhurried Dining

 Prepare to be dazzled

-If you haven’t dined at Bolete, allow me to paint a picture of what you can expect to find.
-Imagine a cozy family-owned restaurant housed in a former stagecoach inn on the outskirts of town, owned and managed by an accomplished chef and his wife, who has spent her life dreaming of opening a restaurant.
-A solid plan and diligence have helped the couple build a business that caught the attention of the culinary world and landed them a spot in the running for one of the top awards.
+Allow me to paint a picture of what you can expect to find at Bolete.
+Imagine a cozy family-owned restaurant housed in a former stagecoach inn on the outskirts of town.
+An accomplished chef and his wife own and manage this intimate fine-dining eatery who spent their life dreaming of opening a restaurant.
+A solid plan and diligence helped the couple build a business that caught the attention of the culinary world and landed them a spot in the running for one of the top awards.
 Chef Lee Chizmar and his wife, Erin Chizmar, were selected as semifinalists in the James Beard Foundation, “Outstanding Restaurant” category.

 Chef Lee commented,